zkLinkProtocol/zklink-docs/docs/Technology/know-ahead.md

   - Read more on [ZK-Rollup](/docs/Technology/Technology#about-zkrollup)

-- <span className="highlight">Simple extra consensus</span>: an additional consensus mechanism is a necessary component in chain-to-chain communication to guarantee the reliability of sending/receiving data from other chains.
+- <span className="highlight">Extra consensus</span>: an additional consensus mechanism is a necessary component in chain-to-chain communication to guarantee the reliability of sending/receiving data from other chains.
 The whole process is supposed to be transparent enough for community members to monitor and find out unusual status, and to be simple enough to prevent inconsistent communication.

   - Read more on [How does zkLink guarantee the authenticity of cross-chain data](/docs/Technology/About-Security#how-does-zklink-guarantee-the-authencity-of-cross-chain-data)